-Hail Trump?
-White nationalists already losing faith in President-elect
+How white nationalists are losing faith in Trump

 But whether Spencer agrees with Trump or not, his "Hail Trump" speech has had a major impact on the alt-right.
 Since video of it emerged, there's been a split of alt-righters who believe the neo-Nazi rhetoric has hurt their own cause.

-So now, they're feuding amongst themselves -- some of them distancing themselves from the "alt-right" label, although many of the extreme nationalist views remain.
+So now, they're feuding among themselves -- some of them distancing themselves from the alt-right label, although many of the extreme nationalist views remain.

 "There is a major division going on," Spencer said.
 "I feel like there's this overreaction to Hail-gate, as we're calling it.
 Some people overreacted and allowed the mainstream media to set the rules for the game."